saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 In this exercise, you will most likely need to download the EPM-MDS plugin which will facilitate a connection between the SAP Analytics Cloud and SAP HANA Calculation Views.
 At this time (January 3rd 2019 at 06:56 AM PST) and as per [this SAP KBA](https://apps.support.sap.com/sap/support/knowledge/public/en/2536153) this plugin is not installed by default on HANA 2.0.

-To first check to verify thta the EPM-MDS plugin is not installed, open the url below in your Windows desktop client and log in as your HACKT28 user.
-You assigned this user the rights for this in an earlier lesson.
+To first check to verify thta the EPM-MDS plugin is not installed, go to your Windows desktop client, open the url below in Chrome, and log in as your HACKT28 user.
+You assigned HACKT28 the appropriate rights for this in an earlier lesson.

 ```
 URL: https://vhcalhdbdb.dummy.nodomain:4302/sap/bc/ina/service/v2/GetServerInfo